yourlabs/playlabs/README.rst

 "building immutable tested chroots", away from "pet" to "cattle".

-But if you're already an ansible hacker you're better off with ansible to do a **lot** more than than what docker-compose has to offer, such as managing users and roles, on your SDN as in your apps.
+But if you're already an ansible hacker you're better off with ansible to do a **lot** more than than what docker-compose has to offer, such as managing k and roles, on your SDN as in your apps.

 In fact, you will see role that consist of a single docker ansible module call,